substrate-asia/hackathon-2021-spring/teams/06-Uniarts/docs/prospect.md

 ## Business planning for the next six months
-Business planning: develop business from two directions of enterprise and media
+BD Strategy: Focus on PR & Promotion company with self-media/branding as surplus

-Enterprises: cooperate with Xuanfa company to expand the IP propaganda service of new movies, games and animation.
-In recent years, the investment in publicity and distribution of cultural industry has gradually increased.
-By NFT of IP assets, uni art provides a new way for enterprise oriented IP publicity and distribution, and also provides follow-up transaction and auction services.
+To cooperate with PR & Promotion company to expand method of IP promotion service for new movies, games and animation.
+Movie and gaming industry invest heavily in promotion and distribution of their products.
+Uni-arts provides a one-stop solution for enterprise users to transfer their client’s IP assets into NFT, and follow-up with transaction and auction services.
+This would create a new method for IP holders and their promotion company to spread its value and winning customers attentions.

-Personal aspect: do the conversion of traffic income for we media and creators and NFT distribution and auction of works.
-We media can release its personal IP related NFT products, such as: NFT photos of cosplayer, personal works of animation creators, encrypted works of art, etc
+To develop self-media/branding creators to issue NFT with their works via uni-arts.
+This could effectively monetize their existing traffic with products like as: NFT photos of cosplayer, youtuber, artworks of animation creators, and crypto-arts, etc

-Technology development planning:
+Technology development goals within 6 months:
-NFT cross chain bridge online, main network online, NFT distribution tool for b-end customers online, auction house DAPP and NFT sales app for French currency and mainstream social media online
+NFT cross chain bridge online, main-net launch, NFT distribution tool for business customers online, auction house DAPP and NFT sales app for flat-money and mainstream social media.

-Commercial operation: signed cooperation agreement with the above three enterprises and officially announced, and issued the first batch of products at the same time.
-The NFT scheduled to be released with Gaia online is community NFT, and the NFT in the role of boxer king will be released in cooperation with Shanghai company
+Commercial operation: signed cooperation agreement with several established company  and make officially announcement; issued the first batch of products within 6 months.
+The NFT scheduled to be released with Gaia online is its community NFT, also the NFT of characters form ‘king of fighters’ will be released in cooperation with Shanghai company

 ## Market positioning and research